fvwmorg/fvwm/manpages/fvwm.rst

 Further additions are support for client−side colormap installation (see the ICCCM for details) and the urgency hint.
-Clients can set this hint in the WM\_HINTS property of their window and expect the window manager to attract the user’s attention to the window.
-Fvwm has two re−definable functions for this purpose, "UrgencyFunc" and "UrgencyDoneFunc", which are executed when the flag is set/cleared.
+Clients can set this hint in the WM\_HINTS property of their window and expect the window manager to attract the user’s attention to the window. |fvwm| has two re−definable functions for this purpose, "UrgencyFunc" and "UrgencyDoneFunc", which are executed when the flag is set/cleared.
 Their default definitions
 are: